Why Optimism Is Not for the Faint of Heart

 Pessimistic people love this about themselves.
 They think they’re healthily dosing circumstances with a realistic prognosis, when in reality, they’re conceding victories and solutions yet to be realized by calling time of death prematurely.

 Optimists, on the other hand, create their own realities.
-They shape their lives and their futures through proactive thinking, consistent habits, good decisions, and positive actions.
+They shape their lives and their futures through proactive thinking, consistent habits, good decisions, and positive outlooks.
 They aren’t paralyzed by likelihoods and potentialities, rather, this energizes them to embrace new direction and forge new paths in their lives.

 Optimism breeds creativity and creativity breeds solutions.